 Howard worked at the University of Oxford for five years as a post-doctoral researcher on the biochemistry and genetics of sporulation in Bacillus subtilis.
 He was appointed Lecturer in Oral Biology at the University of Otago, New Zealand in 1983, Senior Lecturer (1987), Associate Professor (1994), and Professor of Molecular Oral Biology (1996).
 He was a Commonwealth Medical Fellow at the Department of Biochemistry, University of Cambridge (1989-1990) and a Commonwealth Medical Fellow at the Institute of Molecular Medicine, University of Oxford (1995-1996).

 Howard is a member of the American Society for Microbiology, British Society for Dental Research, British Society for Medical Mycology, International Association for Dental Research and the Society for General Microbiology, UK.
 He has served on the SGM Council as Meetings Officer and as Publications Officer.
-He is currently Editor in Chief of Molecular Oral Microbiology, on the Editorial Board of Infection and Immunity, and on the Editorial Advisory Boards of Molecular Microbiology and Journal of Infectious Diseases.
+He is currently on the Editorial Boards of Infection and Immunity, Molecular Oral Microbiology, and Pathogens, and on the Editorial Advisory Board of Molecular Microbiology.

 Research highlights in the last 10 years have included: